Last updated December 14, 2022.

 - Tell people you love them.

 - Give and receive eight hugs a day.
-It will make you and others happier.
+It will make you and those around you happier.

-Oxytocin acts as both a hormone and neurotransmitter.
+Oxytocin acts as both a hormone and a neurotransmitter.

 It’s been dubbed the “love hormone” because oxytocin levels surge when people are in an amorous relationship.